How monthly invoice billing works

 A worked example

-Suppose your invoice date is the 28th, and on March 14 you upgrade to a $5,000 plan.
+Suppose your invoice date is the 28th, and on March 14 you upgrade to the Business plan.

 | Date | What happens | Invoice |